Capriccio Italien

-The Capriccio Italien, Op.
-45, is a fantasy for orchestra composed between January and May 1880 by Pyotr Ilyich Tchaikovsky.
-It premiered 18 December, 1880 (New System) in Moscow, conducted by Nikolay Rubinstein.
+Capriccio italien, Op.
+45, is a 15-minute fantasy for orchestra by Pyotr Ilyich Tchaikovsky.
+Composed between January and May 1880, it premiered on 18 December that year (New System) in Moscow with Nikolay Rubinstein conducting the Orchestra of the Imperial Russian Musical Society.
+The dedicatee was cellist Karl Davydov.
+The work's initial name was Italian Fantasia, after Mikhail Glinka's Spanish pieces.

-A typical performance of the piece lasts about 15 minutes.

 Background

-The Capriccio was inspired by a trip Tchaikovsky took to Rome with his brother Modest as respite from the composer's disastrous marriage with Antonina Miliukova.
-It was in Rome, however, that the observant Tchaikovsky called Raphael a "Mozart of painting."

-While in Rome, he wrote to his friend Nadezhda von Meck:
+Capriccio italien was inspired by a trip Tchaikovsky took to Rome with his brother Modest as respite from the composer's disastrous marriage with Antonina Miliukova.
+It was there that the observant Tchaikovsky called Raphael a "Mozart of painting."
+And from Rome he wrote to his friend Nadezhda von Meck:

 I have already completed the sketches for an Italian fantasia on folk tunes for which I believe a good fortune may be predicted.
 It will be effective, thanks to the delightful tunes which I have succeeded in assembling partly from anthologies, partly from my own ears in the streets.